Table of Contents

 What makes a product recession-proof?

 Although ecommerce has offered a platform for businesses across markets to keep their products available to consumers, there are key factors that identify whether or not products will be recession-resistant products.
 Let’s discover what a recession-proof industry requires for your business model to keep afloat.

 There are some products that have been deemed essential and meet our basic physiological needs.
-Unlike apparel and jewelry, products like toilet paper, food, and cleaning supplies during this time are going to be in high demand, even if the price increases.
+Unlike apparel and jewelry, gross domestic products like toilet paper, food, and cleaning supplies during this time are going to be in high demand, even if the price increases.
 But that doesn’t mean some products that may not be considered “essential” such as beauty products may surprise you in terms of demand.

 “Following Maslows’ hierarchy of needs, if your product makes a person feel safe, soothes their ego, improves their environment, or offers something else that tick off levels of the pyramid, you can be doing well in this environment.”